 This ratio calculates the dividend potential of the company.
 A company pays its shareholders dividends only when it makes a profit.
-This statement is applicable for the common stockholders of the company but what about preference shareholders?
+This statement is applicable to the common stockholders of the company, but what about preference shareholders?
 The company can put off the distribution of dividends to preferred shareholders but cannot call it off.
 It is a compulsory payment.
 Therefore, this ratio is more important for preference shareholders.
 The dividend coverage ratio calculator calculates how often the dividend can be paid out.
 In other words, how many times are the earnings of the company with regard to its standard dividend payout pattern?

 The formula for calculating the dividend coverage ratio is as follows:

 For Preference Shareholders = Net Income / Dividend for Preferred Stock